top of page

 The day to day activity of harnessing this opportunity led me to author my first patent for a digital imaging kisosk, trademarked 'bigshot' for sponsored event venues like the Olympics.

 Computer Images, was an early digital marketing agency.
-My customers were other agencies, industrial manufacturing across automative, pulp, medical device and sporting goods and watercraft companies.
+My customers were other agencies, industrial manufacturing companies across automative, pulp, medical device, and sporting goods and watercraft companies.
 These enterprises were actively transitioning from analog training-enablement methods to digital.

 New York City - the first couple years, I struggled to sustain my career as commercial photographer.
-So, I decided to respond to a classified AD for a tele-sales position as a small software company near the Trade Center.
+So, I decided to respond to a classified Ad for a tele-sales position at a small software company near the Trade Center.
 Think database design at the advent of databases.
-My Computer Images background served me well, I landed the job, and eventually led corporate communications and event marketing functions and partnered with Rob Fuggetta at Regis McKenna.
+My Computer Images background served me well, and I landed the job.
+I eventually led corporate communications and event marketing functions and partnered with Rob Fuggetta at Regis McKenna.

 When not in the office or on the road promoting System Architect, I walked the Avenues, and captured images of anything and everything.

-I worked at 11 Park Place for 4 years and was in the office during the first bombing - Never Forget!
+I worked at 11 Park Place for 4 years and was in the office during the first Trade Center bombing - Never Forget!

 My photo essay is entitled 'Katrina Aftermath' and includes a series of abstract images of 'watermarks'.

-San Francisco - After leaving Siebel Systems, and while at a MLB game in Oakland, I envisioned a product and process that envisioned individuals sending their mobile photos to the internet, the 'internet' would commemorated and returned their images framed and with local marketing messages at sponsored events, while also sharing their images with friends and families.
+San Francisco - after leaving Siebel Systems, and while at a MLB game in Oakland, I envisioned a product and process that enabled individuals to send their mobile photos to the internet, and the 'internet' would commemorate and return their images framed, and with a local marketing messages, while also sharing their images across social media channels (at the time, this was not a common phrase).

 For nearly three years, I returned to Australia every six weeks, visiting museums wandering through parks and city streets.
 Inspired by Aboriginal art, I began experimenting with macro photography methods and previsualization, and eventually landed on a new style and method for capturing my impressions - I refer to this style as Modern Pictorialism.